Wisbech & Fenland Museum: 21st century

-In May and June 2018, an archaeological dig was carried out by Archaeological Project Services (APS) as part of the Wisbech High Street project on the museum grounds.
+In May and June 2018 an archaeological dig was carried out by Archaeological Project Services (APS) as part of the Wisbech High Street project on the museum grounds.
 Members of Fenland Archaeological Society (FenArch) and the public took part in this community dig.

 In 2018 the building was included on the Heritage at Risk Register.
-Benjamin Zephaniah visited the museum in 2018 to make a recording for the BBC 2 series 'Inside Culture with Mary Beard'.
-Zephaniah named W&F as his favourite museum.
+Benjamin Zephaniah visited the museum in 2018 to make a recording for the BBC 2 series Inside Culture with Mary Beard; Zephaniah named W&F as his favourite museum.

 The 'Friends of Cambridge University Library’ visited the W & F on 14 April to explore its wonderful library.
 The visit marked a new partnership between Cambridge University Library and W & F, who are working together to shine a light on the collections and develop projects of mutual interest.

-The 'University of Cambridge Museums' formed a partnership with W&F (which is even older than Fitzwilliam museum) sharing resources.
+The University of Cambridge Museums formed a partnership with W&F (which is even older than the Fitzwilliam Museum), sharing resources.

 In 2021 the museum received a £616k grant from Historic England for roof repairs to begin in spring 2021.

-To celebrate the museum's 175th anniversary in 2022 the Friends arranged a concert Steps in Time by Hexachordia, this was held in Wisbech Castle due to ongoing building work in the museum.
+To celebrate the museum's 175th anniversary in 2022 the Friends arranged a concert 'Steps in Time' by Hexachordia, which was held in Wisbech Castle owing to building work in the museum.